rednotion/parallel_esn/README.md

 Github Repo: [link](https://github.com/zblanks/parallel_esn)

-**Unique features**
+**Notable & Advanced Features**
+- Source code is a distributable Python package with auto-generated documentation with continuous integration
-- Cythonized functions: When installing the package, the Cythonized functions will be compiled during the process.
-When using the package, users can set the flag `use_cython = True` to use the cythonized functions during training
+- C compiled code (Cython) for additional speed-up: When installing the package, the Cythonized functions will be compiled during the process.
+When using the package, users can set the flag `use_cython = True` to take advantage of this speed-up during training.
+- Unit testing with `pytest`
+- MPI broadcasting when using parallel architecture systems (e.g. multi-node clusters).
+Sequential version is also available.

 **Dependencies & Installation Notes**
 - NumPy must be installed before installing the _Parallel ESN_ package
 - User must have GCC (or an equivalent compiler) in order to install the package
-- Dependencies: NumPy, **COMPLETE THIS SECTION**
+- Dependencies: NumPy, Cython **COMPLETE THIS SECTION**

 ## Project Overview
 Echo State Networks (ESN) are recurrent neural networks making use of a single layer of sparsely connected nodes ('reservoir').
 They are often used for time series tasks, and can be less computationally intensive other than deep learning methods.
 However, ESNs require fine tuning of many parameters, including the input weights, the reservoir (e.g. how many nodes in the reservoir, what is the spectral radius, etc).
 This has usually been done through either (a) sequential testing and optimization; or (b) instantiating many random instances, and then picking the best performing set of parameters.
 Depending on the length of the input data and the size of the reservoir, ESNs can thus be computationally intensive to train.
 In addition, we have to repeat this training many times before arriving at a good set of parameters.